Pet insurance: 7 scenarios that prove it might be worth it

 Or, if your adult pet is diagnosed with a lifelong condition such as epilepsy, and then you decide that you’d like to insure them, any future epilepsy-related costs (such as emergency treatment, medications, and recheck blood tests) will not be covered.

-Therefore, to ensure the most complete protection for your pet, it’s safest to take out a pet insurance policy as soon as they come into your care.
+Therefore, to ensure the most complete protection for your pet, consider taking [LM6.1]out a pet insurance policy as soon as they come into your care.

 Rather than just looking at insurance premiums, it’s important to compare policies to understand the finer details of the different cover options being offered.

-In general, pet insurance policies tend to fit one of three categories:
+In general, pet insurance policies tend to fit one of two categories:

 If you’ve ever debated whether pet insurance is really worth it, you’re not alone.
 Many Aussie pet parents find themselves weighing up the costs, until an unexpected illness or injury puts things into perspective.
 Vet bills can quickly add up, especially when specialist or emergency care is needed, and the last thing you want to worry about in those moments is how you’ll afford it.

 That’s where Buddy Pet Insurance can make a real difference.
 Having cover in place means you can focus on your pet’s recovery and wellbeing, knowing you’ve got financial support when it matters most.
-Because when life throws a curveball, peace of mind is priceless – and with Buddy, you’ve always got a helping paw.
+Because when life throws a curveball, Buddy can lend a helping paw.

 This guide is for informational purposes only and does not constitute veterinary or financial advice.
 Pet insurance policies have specific terms, conditions, exclusions, and limitations.
 Pre-existing conditions are not covered.
 Waiting periods apply to new policies.
 Always read the Product Disclosure Statement (PDS) before purchasing.
 If your pet is showing signs of illness or injury, contact a veterinarian immediately for professional medical advice